January 08, 2021 - LA-PMR

 • Quarter 3: 15 new questions + any reattempts from Q2

-• Quarter 4: 10 clone questions + any reattempts from Q3
+• Quarter 4: Up to 10 clone questions + any reattempts from Q3

 As an example, say you answer 15 out of 20 questions correctly in Quarter 1.
 In Quarter 2, you’ll get 15 new questions plus 5 repeat questions—these repeat questions (reattempts) are the 5 you answered incorrectly in Quarter 1.
 These reattempts from Quarter 1 will count for full credit if you answer them correctly in Quarter 2.